 - Other benefits you have received (e.g. workers’ compensation, social security)

 - Your lost income

 - Affidavits A, B, C, D, and E

 - Questions and Affidavit Regarding Benefit Sources and Payments - Affidavit Form A (WCT-2)

 - Questions and Affidavit Regarding Lost Income - Affidavit Form B (WCT-3)

-- Questions and Affidavit Regarding Waiver of Final Judgement and Requirement - Affidavit Form C (WCT-4)
+- Questions and Affidavit Regarding Waiver of Final Judgment and Requirement - Affidavit Form C (WCT-4)

-- Questions and Affidavit Regarding Due Diligence in Enforcing the Judgement - Affidavit Form D (WCT-5)
+- Questions and Affidavit Regarding Due Diligence in Enforcing the Judgment - Affidavit Form D (WCT-5)

 - Questions and Affidavit Regarding Completeness of Medical Information Submitted - Affidavit Form E (WCT-6)

 After a claim is evaluated, the Division of Workers’ Compensation will issue an Administrative Determination either denying compensation from the Fund, or awarding compensation in a certain dollar amount, not to exceed $300,000.
 If the claimant is unhappy with their results, they may appeal the Administrative Determination to an Administrative Law Judge or they may appeal the judge’s decision with the Labor and Industrial Relations Commission.